Under the Patronage of H.h. Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai

 The roll call of players in both the men’s and women’s tournaments (the latter of which began in 2001) reads like a who’s who of tennis stars – Goran Ivanisevic, Juan Carlos Ferrero, Roger Federer, Rafael Nadal, Martina Hingis, Amelie Mauresmo and Justin Henin have all taken part.

-As we celebrate the 27th anniversary this year, we look at some of the amazing matches that have taken place at the Dubai Duty Free Tennis Stadium.
+For the 32nd edition of the tournament, we look at some of the amazing matches that have taken place at the Dubai Duty Free Tennis Stadium.

 Czech Karel Novacek wins the singles title with the Australian-Swedish pairing of Jarryd/John Fitzgerald claiming the inaugural doubles title.